cables-gl/cables_docs/md/7_lighting/shadows/shadows.md

 ## Basic Setup
 ![shadowminimalmage](img/01_minimal_patch_shadows.png)

 In the screenshot above you see the minimum amount of operators needed to get shadows on the screen.
 [The patch for the screenshot is availible here](https://cables.gl/p/J4R3_e).
-While allowing you to generate shadows, this setup does not allow for much control.

 You can add multiple [Shadow](https://cables.gl/op/Ops.Gl.ShaderEffects.Shadow_v2) before meshes to enable or disable shadow casting.

 ![castingdisabled](img/01_disable_shadow_casting.png)